brjdenis/VarianESAPI-HalcyonGantryAngle/README.md

 2. Run the script.
 3. Read the Help to learn how to move the circles.

+## Formula

 Angle deviations are calculated with this formula:

 ![image](imageeq.png)

 Here *a* is the distance of the upper circle from the center of the cube, and *b* is the distance of the lower circle from the center of the cube (a = b = 5.7 cm). *X* and *Y* are the measured distances between the centers of the circles.
-This is an approximation.
+The deviation is always positive, you have to determine the direction of error.
 You can change the formula in *CalculateDeviation()*.

+The phantom must be leveled perfectly.

 ## Important note